 - two black buttons.

-- one foot piece of black wool (any colour would work if you don't have black).
+- one foot piece of black wool (any color would work if you don't have black).

 - Paper and printer (though you can free hand the templates)